 - To maintain all roads, footways and mews roadways on the Estate.

 - To provide and maintain street lighting on the Outer Circle and terrace and mews roadways.

 - To scavenge and clean all roads, footways and mews roadways on the Estate.

 - To provide and maintain day and night gate keepers at certain entrances into the Regent’s Park to control traffic.

 - To maintain the gardens attached to the terraces on the Estate.

 - To maintain the surface of the terraces fronting the Mall at Carlton House Terrace (the podium) and also maintain the adjacent gardens.

 - To maintain a Lodge Keeper and Night Gate Keeper, and maintain the garden at Richmond Terrace, Whitehall.

 These statutory duties have, for the most part, been carried out consistently since their inception, although with various necessary modifications over time.
 The Second World War resulted in considerable financial difficulties for the Commission because of the extent of the wartime bomb damage.
 Rising costs and the effects of the rate caps imposed by its statutes meant that the Commission was unable to carry out its full role in maintaining the estate.

 The Commission remains today a fully effective and working organisation, a relic of former times, but still maintaining John Nash’s unique Regency exercise in urban planning.
 It still employs a Clerk and a Treasurer, the latter combined into the role of Director who also acts as the rate collector.
-An appointed Surveyor is responsible with the Head of Street Services and the Inspector of Pavements for the condition of the roadways and pavements.
-The Commission’s staff team also includes the Head Gardener and his gardening team, the Traffic & Security Manager and his Traffic Controllers, plus a team of Craftsmen and Administrators.
+An appointed Surveyor is responsible for the condition of the roadways and pavements.
+The Commission’s staff team also includes the Head of Landscape and his gardening team, the Head of Traffic & Security and his Traffic and Security Controllers, plus a team of Craftsmen and Administrators.
 However, the old office of Sergeant of the Night has long fallen into abeyance.